seatrips/XUVCoin/Linux-guide.md

 ```
 Great we are almost finished!

-Configuring Masternode Cold Wallet
+## Configuring Masternode Cold Wallet
 Let's go back to windows XUVwallet.
-Go to Receive > New Address MN01 > Press OK
+Go to Receive > New Address, name it MN01 > Press OK
 Let's copy adress
 Send Exactly 3000 XUV coins.
 NOTE: Go to your transactions wait for at least 15 confirmations

 Getting TxHash and TxIndex
 Now Go to Help > Debug Window > Console > Type